DHTMLX/docs-suite/docs/chart/charts_overview.md

 ## Bar and X-Bar chart

-The same as Line chart it displays data for certain periods.
-It greatly suits you if there are **less than 10 items** in your data set.
+Like the Line chart, the Bar chart displays data for a set of periods.
+It works best when your data set has **fewer than 10 items**.

 ### Bar chart